steffex/pyPostcode/README.md

 For more information about this API, please visit http://postcodeapi.nu

-This library supports only the v2 api, defaulting to v2.
+This library supports only the v2 api.

 ##Installation